top of page

 There is nothing quite like the sensation of your fly line suddenly tightening as a fresh run sea trout rips line from your reel, and, as often happens, performs a vertical leap out of the water, stopping your heart for a brief moment, adrenalin now pumping, before your fly is ejected leaving you a quivering wreck staring in disbelief as the surface of the pool settles down.

-If you've never cast a fly before our three qualified coaches can teach you.
-Best to learn to fly fish first at our stocked lake, and in daytime on the rivers before you venture out at night.
+If you've never cast a fly before our four Angling Trust coaches can teach you.
+Best to learn to fly fish first at our stocked lake, and in daytime on the rivers before you venture out at night!

 And some of our experienced night fishers will be only too pleased to accompany you on your first forays in the dark and welcome you to a whole new experience.
 If you take to it, I guarantee it's completely addictive and for you fishing will just never be the same again!